Gacha Game: When Prospect Theory Meets Optimal Pricing: Introduction

-Apart from the probability weighting, the buyer has a standard quasilinear utility function, and I assume that her valuation of the unit good is public in most parts of this paper.
+Apart from probability weighting, the buyer in the model has a standard quasilinear utility function, and I assume that her valuation of the unit good is publicly known in most parts of this paper.
 In this simple setup, the pricing problem for the standard EUT buyer is trivial: the seller simply sells the good deterministically at a price equal to the buyer's valuation.
 Focusing on this simple setting highlights that introducing randomization has nothing to do with screening the private types of the buyer.

 I first present the analysis with a sophisticated buyer.
 The main result considers the design problem of a continuous-time dynamic pricing process.
 The seller designs a deterministic cumulative payment function and determines a random stopping time when the good is delivered to the buyer.
 In the direct mechanism, the buyer always remains in the process and increases her cumulative payment over time according to the payment function until the good is delivered according to the random stopping time.
 The incentive constraint for the design problem is dynamic individual rationality (DIR), which requires that, at each time before the buyer receives the good, she finds that remaining in the process is preferable to quitting and forgoing previous payment.
 At each time, the buyer updates her belief about the stopping time, conditional on the event that the good has not been delivered.
-This Bayesian updating causes dynamic inconsistency, and the designer must track all posteriors to ensure that the DIR constraints are satisfied, which is the main theoretic challenge of the framework.
+Bayesian updating, in conjunction with nonlinear probability weighting, causes dynamic inconsistency.
+The designer must track all posteriors, instead of posterior means, to ensure that the DIR constraints are satisfied, which is the main technical challenge of the framework.